XinBiostats/SAMI/README.md

 - All set!
 You can play with our Demo now. ([demo](https://github.com/XinBiostats/SAMI/blob/main/demo))

 ### 2. Using Conda:
-We have pre-configured the environment for you using Docker, which ensures a consistent and reliable environment and make it easy to get started.
+Create your own environment for SAMI.(Due to potential incompatibility issues caused by different operating systems and versions, it is recommended to use Docker.）

 #### Steps:
 - Clone SAMI from Github Repository: